 For the past 20 years, Wistar’s researchers have expanded their studies in the areas of cancer biology; genes, gene expression, DNA biology; immunology and virology; and translational research.
 Wistar scientists were among the first to develop monoclonal antibodies, protein molecules able to detect and destroy foreign invaders, including cancer cells.
 Wistar scientists have also identified significant genes associated with breast, lung, and prostate cancers and infectious agents including HIV.

-The Wistar Institute’s more than 29 laboratories are grouped into three research programs: Gene Expression and Regulation; Tumor Microenvironment and Metastasis; and Molecular and Cellular Oncogenesis.
+The Wistar Institute’s 32 laboratories are grouped into four research programs: Gene Expression and Regulation; Tumor Microenvironment and Metastasis; Molecular and Cellular Oncogenesis; and Translational Tumor Immunology.
 Our scientists continue to conduct multi-disciplinary investigations on all types of cancers, as well as viral and autoimmune diseases.
 For more than 100 years, Isaac Wistar’s vision and legacy have enabled The Wistar Institute to continue its groundbreaking research aimed at improving the health of all mankind.